tomiok/grpc-test-wishlist/README.md

 # Protocol buffers
- # A little example about protobuffer and Golang
+ # A little example about protobuf and Golang

  ## What is it?
     - IDL = interface description language